-From strategic planning of your project from end-to-end to picking the least disruptive two weeks to be away from it all in Thailand, organisation is a key skill for running any project successfully.
+From the strategic planning of your project from end-to-end to picking the least disruptive two weeks to be away from it all in Thailand, organization is a key skill for running any project successfully.

 Being able to relate to people is vital.
 The workforce is diverse, with multi-generational teams, as well as a wide range of cultures represented in our workplace.
 The ability to understand what so many different people contribute to the team is crucial for any project manager.

 Understanding your people is another one of those timeless skills which project managers have always needed.
-The major difference here is in the past most of the teams would have been made up of young to middle aged men, being led by a middle aged to older man.
+The major difference here is in the past most of the teams would have been made up of young to middle-aged men, being led by a middle-aged to an older man.
 This would have made empathy relatively easy to achieve.

 The modern workplace is so much more diverse (and the better for it) and you need to know much more about the life stages of so many types of people – which is entirely achievable.
 I find the way to gain empathy is to get to know people; an old-fashioned skill for a modern challenge.

 Everything is changing and these changes seem to be happening faster and faster.
 The ability to deal with changes in a fast-moving environment is important.
 Any good project manager should know there are risks inherent in the world outside of our control, Being able to adapt to circumstances as they happen is key, but the ability to be objective and understand how big or small an impact a change is going to have on you and the project is going to be the difference in ensuring you adapt successfully.

 Ignore the Clutter